Circle North

 How do we help a generation of young people navigate the web of health and social challenges affecting them?

-Fast-moving societal issues facing young people paired with the Department of Education’s statutory mandate for education on a range of sensitive relationship and sexual education topics is putting pressure on secondary schools, policing, and councils to prepare and protect students.
+Fast-moving societal issues combined with the Department of Education’s statutory mandate for education on a range of sensitive relationship and sexual education topics are putting pressure on secondary schools, police forces, and councils to prepare and protect young people.

-There are many resources being created at local levels, however it is difficult to provide a wide-ranging, high quality and consistent approach whilst providing the crucial learning points and type of content that young people will engage with to positively influence knowledge, attitude and behaviour.
+There are many resources being created at local level; however, it is difficult to create a wide-ranging, high quality and consistent approach whilst also providing the crucial learning points and type of content that young people will engage with to positively influence knowledge, attitudes and behaviours.

-Drawing upon a decade of experience of media co-production and earlier intervention behaviour change, Eski wanted to create a more engaging and impactful way to help secondary school aged young people be better prepared for social situations and challenges through social impact entertainment.
+Drawing upon a decade of experience of media co-production and early intervention behaviour change, Eski wanted to create a more engaging and impactful way to help secondary school-aged young people be better prepared for social situations and challenges through social impact entertainment.

 We created Circle North; a trusted episodic film drama series produced with young people and subject specialists supported by interactive lesson plans and tools to track and measure learning effectiveness.